Overview Cardiovascular Surgery

 After your visit to our hospital, we will contact you as soon as a treatment policy is decided.
 Generally, you will be admitted to the hospital 1-2 days before the surgery and will be discharged from the hospital 10 days to 2 weeks after the surgery.
 Two to three months after discharge from the hospital, we will check the postoperative course in our outpatient department, and after the patient has stabilized, we will refer him back to the doctor who introduced him.

-On Tuesdays, we hold an aortic conference and a valvular disease conference jointly with Cardiology every other week on Tuesdays to review cases after aortic surgery and valvular disease surgery.
-On Wednesdays, we hold a case review meeting with Cardiology to determine the optimal treatment policy for each case as a heart team.
-On Thursdays, M&M and literature readings are held, and on Fridays, doctor conferences are held with Anesthesiology, clinical engineers, and nurses to discuss the next week's surgical cases.
-M&M is performed once a month with an intensive care physician, and we review cases of death and complications.
-By giving presentations at conferences, Senior Resident can practice presentations and learn about general examinations, treatments, surgical procedures, and postoperative management, including guidelines.
+Conferences include aortic conferences and valvular disease conferences held every other Tuesday in collaboration with Cardiology to review cases following aortic surgery and valvular disease surgery.
+On Wednesdays, case review meetings are held with Cardiology to determine the optimal treatment plan for each case as a heart team.
+On Thursdays, we hold journal reading sessions and M&M with intensive care physicians, and on Fridays, we hold preoperative doctor Anesthesiology clinical engineers, and nurses.
+By giving presentations at conferences, Senior Resident can practice their presentations and learn about general tests, treatments, surgical procedures, and postoperative management, including guidelines.

-We also have a policy of actively participating in academic conferences and giving presentations.
-At academic conferences, you can acquire the latest knowledge, learn related knowledge when preparing for presentations, and have opportunities to give presentations at presentations.
+We have a policy of actively participating in academic conferences and presenting papers.
+At academic conferences, students can obtain the latest knowledge, learn related knowledge when preparing for presentations, and have the opportunity to give a presentation.
+We also have a comprehensive support system within the hospital for clinical research.